* U.S. inventories fall 2.4 mln barrels in week to Oct.27

 SINGAPORE, Nov 2 (Reuters) - Oil prices held steady on Thursday as U.S. crude inventories fell despite a rise in production, while outside the United States an OPEC-led supply cut continued to tighten the market.

-Brent futures, the international benchmark for oil prices, were at $60.56 per barrel at 0417 GMT, up 7 cents or 0.1 percent from their last close.
+Brent futures, the international benchmark for oil prices, were at $60.49 per barrel at 0040 GMT, flat from their last close.
 Brent has risen more than 35 percent since its 2017-lows last June.

-U.S. West Texas Intermediate (WTI) crude was at $54.30 a barrel, unchanged from the last settlement, but still some 30 percent above its 2017-low in June.
+U.S. West Texas Intermediate (WTI) crude was at $54.25 a barrel, down 5 cents from the last settlement, but is still some 30 percent above its 2017-low in June.

 Traders said oil markets were being supported by falling U.S. commercial crude oil inventories despite rising output.